omerh18/INSTINCT/README.md

 ## Introduction

-This repository is related to the paper "*INSTINCT* – Inception-based Symbolic Time Intervals Series Classification", submitted to the *XXX* journal.
+This repository is related to the paper "*INSTINCT* – Inception-based Symbolic Time Intervals Series Classification", submitted to the *Information Sciences* journal.

 In the paper, we introduce INSTINCT - a novel deep learning based framework for the classification of series of Symbolic Time Intervals (STIs).